simonescaccia/IoTProject/Design.md

 * 2 water flow sensors
 * 2 ESP32 LoRa MCUs

 We started from a 1,5 meters long garden hose with an inner diameter of 20 mm and an outer one of 25 mm.
-We cut the garden hose into 4 main segments approximately 35 cm long and a smaller one around 10 cm long.
-We placed two segments at the endpoints of each water flow sensor and we joined them using the T-adapter.
-We connected the tap to the last free endpoint of the T-adapter and the smallest pipe segment to the tap dispenser.
-So we connected the water flow sensors to the MCUs.
+We cut the garden hose into 4 main segments approximately 35 cm long.
+We placed two segments at the inner endpoints of each water flow sensor and we joined them using the T-adapter.
+So we connected the tap to the last free endpoint of the T-adapter and the last two segments to the outer endpoints of water flow sensor.
+We defined a direction for the flow placing the water flow sensors in the correct flow measurement direction.
+Finally, we connected the water flow sensors to the MCUs and the MCUs to a battery.
 The tap is used to simulate a leakage and it is initially closed.
 We did not use clamps at first, but we experienced water leaks in correspondence of joints.
-Therefore we placed 2 clamps at the endpoints of each water flow sensor and other 2 for the endpoints of the T-adapter not connected to the tap.
-Source node and Son node are 90cm apart.
+Therefore we placed 2 clamps at the outer endpoints of each water flow sensor and other 2 for the endpoints of the T-adapter not connected to the tap.
+In this way we solved the problem of leakages at joints.
+The water flow sensor of father MCU and the water flow sensor of child MCU are 90cm apart.

 ## Network architecture